 When it comes to payment, beware of credit card charges!
 Double check with the vendor before making the payment, and if there’s anything you’re unsure about – draw out some money instead and go back.
 You’ll find that there are plenty of ATMs to withdraw money from, should you need to.

 Finally, make sure you polish up your bartering skills!
 You must have a good eye for a deal in order to get some bargains at the Grand Bazaar, so be firm on your offer.
-If things aren’t working in your favour, politely decline and walk away.
+If things aren’t working in your favor, politely decline and walk away.
 If you’re lucky, some vendors will then accept your offer!